-Preclinical study indicates potential for novel inhibitor to overcome drug resistance induced by RAF, MEK inhibitorsApril 8th, 2013 in Cancer /
+Preclinical study indicates potential for novel inhibitor to overcome drug resistance induced by RAF, MEK inhibitorsApril 8, 2013 in Medicine & Health / Cancer

 A new class of investigational medicines may help to treat patients with cancers driven by mutations in genes such as BRAF or KRAS/NRAS, including those patients who have become resistant to therapies that target BRAF directly, according to preclinical data presented at the AACR Annual Meeting 2013, held in Washington, D.C., April 6-10.

 These new drugs, which are being developed by Merck, target ERK proteins.
 ERK proteins are components of the MAPK signaling pathway.
 In this pathway, they function downstream of RAS, BRAF and MEK.
 Inhibitors of BRAF and MEK have shown clinical efficacy in patients with melanoma harboring BRAF gene mutations.

 "The MAPK pathway has been the subject of intense research to develop inhibitors against components of the pathway for the treatment of cancer," said Ahmed Samatar, Ph.D., team leader of discovery oncology at Merck Research Laboratories.
 "Unfortunately, tumor responses are often transient and resistance to therapy is commonly associated with pathway reactivation involving the downstream module ERK1/2."